phil-linnell/whogoesfirst/README.md

-# Start player
+# Start Player

-Simple app to determine the start player based on player colour or number of players.
+Simple app to determine the Start Player based on player colour or number of players.

 ### Develop
 ```